An eigenvalue problem for prescribed curvature equations: Introduction

-We say that a hypersurface $\Si$ is \textit{admissible} if $\Si$ is a strictly star-shaped, $k$-convex hypersurface.
+We say that a hypersurface $\Si$ is \textit{admissible} if $\Si$ is a $k$-convex, star-shaped hypersurface.
 The number $\lambda$ is referred to as the eigenvalue of \eqref{eq:main-X} if there exists an admissible hypersurface $\Si$ that satisfies \eqref{eq:main-X} for the given $\lambda$.
 We note that \eqref{eq:main-X} is ensured to be elliptic at all admissible hypersurfaces.

 We now state the main result of this paper.

 \begin{theorem} Let $1\le k< n$, and let $\psi$ be a smooth, positive, even function on $\bS^n$.
 Then, there exists a unique eigenvalue $\la>0$ for \eqref{eq:main-X}.
 Moreover, the corresponding admissible hypersurface $\Si$ is strictly convex and unique up to dilation. \end{theorem}